 The world is becoming ever closer with technology making things more accessible as time goes on.
 Innovative cross-border payment orchestration solutions are changing the international trade landscape as they look to ensure cross-border payments go through without a hitch.
 From the almost 19 trillion dollar e-commerce sector to other niches like FinTech, LegalTech, cryptocurrency trading, and FOREX trading, the need for seamless cross-border payment orchestration is at an all-time high.

 The world is becoming more and more digital by the second, and businesses worldwide are overhauling their interfaces to ensure a better user experience.
 That’s why there is a growing need for solutions that allow companies to securely accept various payment methods that match their customers’ preferences.
-For startups knowing the ropes to safe international transactions can be a complex task as they have to comply with anti-money laundering (AML) and know your customer (KYC) requirements.
+According to Zed Founder and entrepreneur Alan Safahi, startups knowing the ropes to safe international transactions can be a complex task as they have to comply with anti-money laundering (AML) and know your customer (KYC) requirements.
 While also having the ability to screen transactions for fraud and supporting localized payment methods.

 All this can be a bit too overwhelming for a startup, and that’s where Zed Network steps in with a comprehensive payment orchestration layer that makes cross-border transactions a breeze.
 Having a payment orchestration layer on top of your current business infrastructure will help you effectively authorize, optimize and process payments.
 Now you may be wondering how is cross-border payment innovation helping international trade?
 Well, that’s what we will explain in the following passages.
 So let’s begin!